 Why does my child need a car safety seat?
 Motor vehicle accidents are the No. 1 killer of children in the United States.
-You can reduce the risk by 70 percent simply by properly installing a child’s safety seat and using it every time your child rides in a car.
-Today, car seat use is

 Why does my child need a car safety seat?